 - HCP Requests and Non-HCP Requests

 - Using a Database for Information Management

-Get familiarized with the preparation of written responses to specific drug information questions.
+This module familiarizes medical affairs professionals with the preparation of standard medical letters in response to specific drug information questions.

 - Regulatory Guidelines

-Learn how to evaluate statistical data presented in medical literature.
-This module will help you apply statistical concepts when evaluating literature, identify strengths and weaknesses in study design, and detect potential bias in the presentation of statistics.
+This module is designed to help medical affairs professionals and others in the pharmaceutical industry evaluate statistical data presented in medical literature.
+It will help users apply statistical concepts when evaluating literature, identify strengths and weaknesses in study design, and detect potential bias in the presentation of statistics.